 The good news is that Google Analytics reports that six more conversions (+40%) happened than Ads Manager does.
 In other words, that ad seemed to do better than I thought!
 Uncovering this information gives me a different perspective on the performance of that ad.

 The bad news, of course, is that Ads Manager didn’t report those conversions in the first place.
-Accurate An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. is important, and it impacts how Facebook views the performance of your ad and how it optimizes.
+Accurate Attribution is how Meta gives credit to an ad for a conversion.
+Your Attribution Setting determines how your ad will be delivered and the reporting attribution window.
+The default Attribution Setting is 7-day click and 1-day view, which means that anyone who converts within 7 days of clicking or 1 day of viewing your ad will be counted as a conversion.
+More is important, and it impacts how Facebook views the performance of your ad and how it optimizes.

 Look, we don’t know the true source of these extra conversions.
 It certainly could be that all six were as a result of a targeted user sharing the ad.
 It also could be that Facebook was unable to report those conversions due to iOS 14 or other browser restrictions (if the registration was the highest-ranking event performed in a visit, it still should have been reported).

 And we can’t ignore that it’s entirely likely that Facebook was able to report some conversions that Google Analytics couldn’t.
 We don’t know how many of those 15 registrations were view-through.
 Or how many were people who clicked and came back five or six days later to convert.

 The most important thing here is that the process of using URL parameters gives us a fuller picture of the impact of our ad.
 Regardless of whether the people who converted were targeted or clicked a link shared by a targeted user, the ultimate source was the ad itself.

 I’ve long contended that Facebook should display these people in some way.
 Maybe not as a primary measure, but in a “your ad also led to these X conversions, even though you didn’t target them” kind of way.